 Socialization can also improve brain health and help to prevent cognitive decline.
 When you hold a conversation, you are using the parts of your brain that require you to remember what has already been said and formulate an appropriate response.
 By socializing with peers, you are utilizing memory, thinking, and language skills.

 According to Medical News Today, “some studies have suggested that levels of social interaction can prevent cognitive decline and even dementia, while others have shown that group socializing can prevent the harmful effects of aging on memory.”

 Encouraging Socialization at Vivage

-Due to these uncertain times, we have implemented different ways for individuals to stay connected with friends and family.
-Through the use of our iPads, iN2L computer systems, and other tools, individuals within our long-term care communities in Colorado and Missouri have been able to stay virtually connected.
+We have implemented different ways for individuals to stay connected with friends and family.
+Through the use of our iPads, iN2L computer systems, and other tools, individuals within our long-term care communities are able to stay virtually connected.